 The Minnesota Housing Rehabilitation Loan Program is funded by the state.
 MHFA made updates to the program effective August 1, 2022.
 The updates were targeted at easing some of the income eligibility requirements by adding additional allowable deductions.
 Nine applicants are in the process of submitting income and other eligibility information.
-One is closing in the near future.
+One is closing soon.